 The QG config file#

-file is the main configuration file of Yaku.
+The qg-config.yaml file is the main configuration file of Yaku.

 It is used as a configuration interface for our service.